Small group workshops to help you learn, optimize, and grow.

 Natural light can work for your products if it is shot outside and meant to be used outside.
 Say, if there is a person in the shot either using or wearing the item or the emphasis is placed on the surroundings rather than the item itself.

-Photography folk call artificial light hard light because it offers a smaller but more focused light surface.
+Photography folk calls artificial light hard light because it offers a smaller but more focused light surface.
 Photographers use this light when they want to emphasize details on an item in order to grab the customers’ attention.
 Artificial light is excellent for crafts, products, ceramics, and other accessories.

 So now you have the list of things you need to take great photos and you understand how light works—it's time to get to work.
 Remember, you are bound to make mistakes the first few attempts, but as you go along, you'll see what works and then make adjustments and improve your technique.